drmwnrafi/notesonanything/docs/robotics/slam/plicp.md

 # **Point to Line Iterative Closest Point**

-Iterative Closest Point aims to align two point  clouds  P and Q  by finding a rigid-body transformation $(R, t)$ applied to point  cloud P and iteratively minimizes the error metric.
-Point to Point distance of vanilla ICP [[1]](#ref1) uses Euclidean distance between cor-respondences points.
+Iterative Closest Point aims to align two point clouds $P$ and $Q$ by finding a rigid-body transformation $(R, t)$ applied to point cloud $P$ and iteratively minimizes the error metric.
+Point to Point distance of vanilla ICP [[1]](#ref1) uses Euclidean distance between correspondences points.
 Point to Line Iterative Closest Point (PLICP) is a variant of ICP with a difference in error metric.
 PLICP computes error metric by projecting distances of correspondence points to the normal vector of the target point cloud [[2]](#ref2).
 PLICP can be solved by an optimization process such as Gauss-Newton and Levenberg-Marquardt methods [[3](#ref3), [4](#ref4)].

 ## **Error Metric**